Autodesk-Forge/Data_Exchange_Samples/3.ExploreDataAndRelationships/README.md

         }}}}}
 	```

-At first sight, it looks like these two assets hold the information that corresponds to the properties of the "Basic Roof" element from the Revit design, but a closer look will unveil a lot of information that was not previously coming through the Model Derivative service:
+At first sight, it looks like these two assets hold the information that corresponds to the properties of the **Basic Roof** element from the Revit design, but a closer look will unveil a lot of information that was not previously coming through the Model Derivative service:

 ![](./img/panel.png)